LoneDev1989/japin-about/index.md

 * Is LoneDev a Marvel Fan?!

 Yes!
-I am a Marvel fan and a die hard fan of Tony Stark AKA Iron Man :)
+I am a Marvel fan and a die hard fan of Tony Stark AKA Iron Man :) I am also a Google fan and the entire app theme have some similarities with the old Gmail app!

 ### Vote of thanks